First insights into functional sustainable fabrics A/W 21/22

 Sustainability has been the focus of the trade fair for many seasons now.
 A year ago, for example, the focus was on the responsible use of water in the production and dyeing process of fabrics.
 Learn more here >>>

-This time sustainability was more important then before, even for the fabrics presented in the trend forum, it was a precondition.
+This time functional sustainable fabrics a/w 21/22 were more important then before, even for the fabrics presented in the trend forum, it was a precondition.

 - 100% sustainable functional materials from fibre to production process to degradability seems not so easy to achieve; e.g. recycled polyamide does not mean that this fabric is biodegradable